micronDLA/SDK/C API.md

 `const char *modeldir`: path to a model file in ONNX format.

-`const char* outbin`: path to a file where a model in Snowflake ready format will be saved.
+`const char* outbin`: path to a file where a model in the Inference Engine ready format will be saved.

 `unsigned *swoutsize`: returns number of output values that this model will produce for one input image.